helliun/sent_similarity/README.md

+This library was created entirely by GPT-4 from scratch, given a one-sentence description as a prompt

 # Sent-Similarity: Sentence Similarity Python Module

 Sent-Similarity is a Python module based on the TextProcessor class, which allows you to find the top n sentences that are most similar to a given input text using a sentence transformer model.